Siamese fighting fish: Aquarium fish

 Betta splendens first entered the Western aquarium trade in the late 19th century; the earliest known arrival is 1874 in France, when French aquaria expert and ichthyologist Pierre Carbonnier began importing and breeding several specimens.
 In 1896, German tropical fish expert Paul Matte brought the first specimens into Germany from Moscow, most likely from the strain developed by Carbonnier.
 This indicates bettas were already somewhat established in France and Russia by the turn of the 20th century.
 Fighting fish were also present in Australia by 1904, based on an article written by British-born zoologist Edgar Ravenswood Waite and published by the Australian Museum in Sydney.
 Waite indicates that Australian specimens were brought from Penang, Malaysia, near the border with Thailand.
 He also makes reference to two articles about "fighting fish" published by Carbonnier in 1874 and 1881.
 Bettas may have first entered the United States in 1910, via importers in California; there is also evidence they were imported in 1927 from Cambodia.

-While it is unclear when bettas became popular in the aquarium trade, the early 20th century marked the first known departure from centuries of breeding bettas for aggression, to instead selecting for colour, finnage, and overall beauty for ornamental purposes.
+While it is unclear when bettas became popular in the aquarium trade, the early 20th century marked the first known departure from centuries of breeding bettas for aggression, to instead selecting for color, finnage, and overall beauty for ornamental purposes.
 In 1927, an article was published in Germany describing the long, flowing fins of the "veiltail" breed, which indicates an emphasis on aesthetic beauty.
 In the 1950s, an American breeder created a larger and longer-finned veiltail, while around 1960, Indian breeders discovered a genetic mutation that allowed for two caudal fins, producing the "doubletail" variety.
-Within that decade, a German breeder created the "deltatail" characterised by its broader, triangular fins.
+Within that decade, a German breeder created the "deltatail" characterized by its broader, triangular fins.

 In 1967, a group of betta breeders formed the International Betta Congress (IBC), the first formal interest group dedicated to Siamese fighting fish.
 The IBC aimed to breed varieties that would be healthier and more symmetrical in fins and body shape, with an emphasis on animal welfare.

-In the aquarium

-Water

-As tropical fish, bettas prefer a water temperature of around 75–82 F, but have been observed surviving temporarily at extremes of 56 F to 95 F. When kept in colder climates, aquarium heaters are recommended, as colder water weakens their immune system and makes them susceptible to certain diseases.

-Bettas are also affected by the pH of the water: a neutral pH of 7.0 is ideal, but slightly higher levels are tolerable.
-Due to their labyrinth organ, bettas can endure low oxygen levels, but cannot survive for long in unmaintained aquaria, as poor water quality makes all tropical fish more susceptible to diseases like fin rot, or scale loss.
-Thus, notwithstanding the betta's well known tolerance of still water, a mechanical filter is considered necessary for their long-term health and longevity.
-Similarly, live aquatic plants provide a supplemental source of filtration, in addition to crucial enrichment to the betta.